HomagGroup/Blazor3D/Readme.md

 # Blazor3D
 ![Blazor3D](../main/Assets/Blazor3D.jpg)

+## Making opensource

+Because of the war in Ukraine and often power outages in my city, I don't have much time to develop Blazor3D.

+So, I decided to open its source code to the community.
+I hope it will be valuable for you.

+You can find the source code in my other [Blazor3D-Core repository](https://github.com/simutaroman/Blazor3D-Core).

+It still requires documentation to do, but for those who never read the docs it's OK :)

+Glory to Ukraine!
+Glory to the Heroes!

 ## Overview
 This repository contains examples of using the Blazor3D Viewercomponent in the [ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/) applications.
 If you want to find more tutorials, API Reference Guide etc., please, visit project webpage at [https://blazor3d.com](https://blazor3d.com)